kubeflow/manifests/docs/KustomizeBestPractices.md

   - ServiceAccount
   - VirtualService

-  In most cases the collection of resources will have a component name from ksonnet or a name identifying its purpose.
+  This collection of resources will have a component name if from ksonnet or a name identifying its purpose if new.
-  This collection of resources will be moved under `manifests/<component>/base`.
+  These resources should be moved to a new directory under `manifests/<component>/base`.

 ### 1a.
 Resource grouping